Comparative Historical Analysis (Modules 10, 14)

 8:45am - 10:15am – Thinking Historically: Problematizing History and Geography

-CHA is problem driven and presumes that research questions—particularly in an ever-changing world—rarely pose themselves.
-Identifying research questions requires initial exploration, journalistic-like description, and ultimately establishing a baseline for our understanding of what is going on in a macro-historical phenomenon.
-Historical thinking plays a central role in this exploratory research stage.
+CHA is problem driven and presumes that research questions—particularly in an ever-changing and globally entangled world—rarely pose themselves.
+Identifying questions requires initial exploration, journalistic-like description, and ultimately establishing a baseline for our understanding of what is going on in a macro-historical phenomenon.
+Historical thinking provides the analytical, temporal and spatial framework to structure this exploratory research stage.

-Historians prefer to travel light when they head for the archives, but they nevertheless employ various temporal and spatial units of analysis that help them identify patterns and formulate research questions.
+Historians prefer to travel light when they head for the archives, but they nevertheless employ various, substantive, temporal and spatial frames to identify patterns that become research questions.
 Historical thinking provides a broader ontological map for these units of analysis that guide exploration.
-Moreover, historical thinking problematizes existing accounts by looking at the same phenomena from different temporal and spatial lenses.
-This kaleidoscoping pivoting foregrounds contextual factors, helps identify confounders, or otherwise generate new inductive insights.
-This module illustrates the pay-offs of historical thinking by contrasting it with statistical thinking that backgrounds contextual complexities behind scope conditions to create a more orderly, numerical tractable, and testable world.
+Moreover, historical thinking problematizes existing accounts by looking at the same phenomena from different substantive, temporal and spatial lenses.
+It foregrounds new evidence, answers new questions and thereby generates new inductive insights.
+This module illustrates the pay-offs of historical thinking by contrasting it with statistical thinking that operates under more abstract, less readily explorable contextual assumptions.

 Required readings: